-1. Student should set up an appointment with the Associate Director of Academic Support and Retention, or designee, by contacting the Palisano Center for Academic Success at 716.827.2467 or firstname.lastname@example.org.
+1. Students should set up an appointment with the Coordinator of Disability Services, Lauren Ellis, by contacting 716-827-2412 or firstname.lastname@example.org.

-2. A member of the PCAS staff will conduct an initial intake interview with the student.
+2. The Coordinator of Disability Services will conduct an initial intake interview with the student.
 In this interview, the student will be expected to identify himself/herself as having a disability and will be asked to provide documentation that includes a diagnosis or an assessment of the disability.

 3. If the student has no prior documented disability, then the student will be referred for appropriate evaluation.
 If the student has a prior documented disability, the student will be granted provisional accommodations for 30 calendar days until the up-to-date documentation is provided.
 If the student does not provide proper documentation in the stated time frame, then accommodations will be suspended until the documentation is delivered.

 4. After proper documentation has been received, the student should allow five (5) working days before test accommodations are granted.
 In determining the acceptability of documentation, Trocaire College follows "Best Practices: Disability Documentation in Higher Education," including the "Seven Essential Elements of Quality Disability Documentation" published by the Association on Higher Education and Disability (AHEAD).

 5. A letter is given to the student's instructors informing them of the accommodations.

 6. Students must sign up in the PCAS at least three (3) days before the test/exam/quiz is to be administered.
 Test accommodations will not be granted without the appointment.